On the uniform positivity of $F$-signature under reduction modulo $p$: Introduction

 \section{Introduction}

 $F$-signature is an important numerical invariant of singularities in positive characteristic.
-Suppose that $(A,\m_A)$ is a $d$-dimensional Noetherian local domain of characteristic $p>0$ with perfect residue field $A/\m_A$.
+Suppose that $(A,\m_A)$ is a $d$-dimensional $F$-finite Noetherian local domain of characteristic $p>0$ with perfect residue field $A/\m_A$.
+Recall that an $\mathbb{F}_p$-algebra $B$ is said to be \textit{$F$-finite} if the Frobenius endomorphism $F \colon B \to B$ is finite.
+This is a mild finiteness condition that is automatically satisfied for rings essentially of finite type over a perfect field.
 We fix an algebraic closure $\overline{\mathrm{Frac}(A)}$ of the fractional field $\mathrm{Frac}(A)$ of $A$, and for each integer $e \ge 1$, consider the extension ring $A^{1/p^e}=\{x \in \overline{\mathrm{Frac}(A)} \; | \; x^{p^e} \in A\}$ of $A$.
 Let $a_e$ denote the largest number of free copies of $A$ appearing as direct summands of $A^{1/p^e}$.
 Then the limit $\lim_{e \to \infty}a_e/p^{de}$ is known to exist by Tucker \cite{Tucker12} and is called the $F$-signature $s(A)$ of $A$.
-A key feature of $F$-signature is a result of Aberbach--Leuschke \cite{AL03}, which states that $s(A)>0$ if and only if $A$ is strongly $F$-regular--a fundamental class of singularities in positive characteristic that is viewed as a characteristic $p$ counterpart of klt type singularities.
+A key feature of $F$-signature is a result of Aberbach--Leuschke \cite{AL03}, which states that $s(A)>0$ if and only if $A$ is strongly $F$-regular, a fundamental class of singularities in positive characteristic that is viewed as a characteristic $p$ counterpart of klt type singularities.
 In this paper, we use the method of reduction modulo $p$ to define $F$-signature in equal characteristic zero and investigate its properties.

 For the purposes of this introduction, consider the following ring:

 where each $f_i \in \Z[X_1, \dots, X_n]$ is a polynomial with integer coefficients.
 The reduction of $R$ modulo a prime $p$, denoted by $R \bmod p$, is obtained by reducing the coefficients of the $f_i$ modulo $p$, that is,